ucb-rit/savio-training-containers-2021/containers.md

 How can Singularity leverage Docker?

  - Create and run a Singularity container based on a Docker image
-- (transform a Dockerfile?)
+      - From DockerHub
+      - By archiving a Docker image (and transferring to Savio)
 - Create Singularity images by running Singularity in a Docker container
-- other?

 # Examples of where containers are used